wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * Accountability: AI systems should have algorithmic accountability.
    <br /><br />

-1. DEMO: Hands on with AI/Guidelines for Human-AI Interaction: Click each card to see examples of each guideline
+1. DEMO: Hands-on with AI/Guidelines for Human-AI Interaction: Click each card to see examples of each guideline

    <a target="_blank" href="
    https://aka.ms/hci-demo">